GSMST College Counseling

 11th Grade - GET READY!!
 This is when we start the big stuff.
 All juniors are expected to take an ACT or SAT by December/January, to get a good benchmark score.
 Then focus on studying for the test and take it again, before the summer.
 We will begin Junior College Planning meetings at the beginning of Spring term.
 Those meetings are scheduled using an online scheduling tool.
 Our PTSA works on parent workshops that will begin in the Fall of Junior year.
 Alumni return at the end of Junior year to help students begin their applications and college selections.

 12th Grade - - The college application season begins!
 All seniors will receive several lessons in applying to college, using the Common App, requesting recommendations, and more.
-GSMST Language Arts department helps with the essay polishing process and
+GSMST Language Arts department helps with the essay polishing process.
+We highly, highly encourage students to apply to at least one school by October 15th.
+Families should begin the FAFSA in October (details below) to have all documentation processed early.
+The e-Class page for seniors is packed with information and guidance!

 Financial Aid and FAFSA